EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Had a little mess about with a hero section.
 * Challenges you faced - None.
 * Tasks for tomorrow -

+## Day 78

+* Project you are working on - Bootstrap - https://codepen.io/EugeneCarbado/full/gOwbLmK
+* Progress today - Today I made a hero section.
+The hero section was based on an idea of connecting IT personal to web developers.
+* Challenges you faced - Not many.
+I just needed to go over the notes I logged.
+* Tasks for tomorrow - Make another hero section